jhuckaby/pixl-chart/README.md

 |------|---------|
 | Boolean | `true` |

 This causes the chart to automatically add "headroom" above the highest Y value, typically ending it on a round number.
 This makes the charts more pleasing to the eye in most cases.
-See [Headroom](#headroom) below for more details.
+See [Headroom](#headroom) for more details.

 ### autoManage